MoYoez/ArcaeaResource-ActionUpdater/README.md

 ## Arcaea Resource Updater (Github Action Method)

-## ARCHIVED : Unlimited Arcaea API && Arcaea Unlimited API ENDED, thanks to Lowiro, You are a good company that betray Every player.

 Use Github Action To Update Arcaea Resource, url from Lowiro WebAPI.

 * Warning: Lowiro API may not work during their firewall Policy, maybe you can input the url directly.